top of page

 What Ontario’s Government Isn’t Telling You About Driver's Education — A Wake-Up Call for Parents in Niagara

-• Julia Watkins
+• Writer: Julia Watkins

-• Jun 11
+• Jun 11, 2025

 • 3 min read

-As parents, we do everything we can to protect our kids — we baby-proof the house, track their phones, lecture them about screen time, and worry ourselves sick when they’re five minutes late coming home.
+As parents, we do everything we can to protect our kids.
+We baby-proof the house, track their phones, and worry when they’re late coming home.
+But there’s one question we often overlook: Is my teen truly ready to drive alone?

 Let that sink in.

-The Dangerous Loopholes in Ontario’s Licensing System
+# The Dangerous Loopholes in Ontario’s Licensing System

 In Ontario, a teen can: